Ebucci-Design/Esagono/readme.md

 ## Assembly schemes

-Several are provided as an example.
+Several assembly schemes are provided as an example.
 Additional schemes are highly welcomed in any form: it can be a pull request to this repository or just a e-mail.
 Any decent schemes will be added to the example list (if only the author of the scheme does not mind).
+Beside the image of the assembly scheme a mapping file for each schemes is also provided (Please refer to [software description](sw_description.md) for more details.

 The provided schemes are (all picrures are clickable):

-### Esagono andante
+### Esagono Andante

 <p align = center>
 	<a href = "figures/andante.pdf">